ThatOpen/engine_web-ifc/README.md

 Run `npm run setup-env` whenever you open a new terminal, this will set up the required emscripten environment variables for you to compile code.

-Run `npm run build-release-all` to build a release version of the wasm binary and the accompanying web-ifc api.
+Run `npm run build-release` to build a release version of the wasm binary and the accompanying web-ifc api.
 It will be placed in `./dist`.

 If you wish to build the WASM with debugging enabled you can run `npm run build-debug`.
 This will enable you to inspect debugging information better when running web-ifc.